Healthy Habits For Teens That Are Easy To Follow

 What foods and beverages should be limited?

-What else can help you to eat healthier?
+What else can help you eat healthier?

 How much sleep do you need?